fahad2857/Data-Science-Tools-and-Ecosystem/README.md

-### Below attach file contain the excersie answers for course on coursera name as Tool for Data Science.
+### Above attach file contain the excersie answers for course on coursera named as Tool for Data Science.